Canadian National Railway (NYSE:CNI) Expected to Post Q1 2024 Earnings of $1.29 Per Share

-Canadian National Railway (NYSE:CNI – Free Report) (TSE:CNR) – Investment analysts at Raymond James reduced their Q1 2024 earnings per share estimates for shares of Canadian National Railway in a note issued to investors on Wednesday, January 24th.
-Raymond James analyst S. Hansen now anticipates that the transportation company will post earnings of $1.29 per share for the quarter, down from their prior estimate of $1.31.
+Canadian National Railway (NYSE:CNI – Free Report) (TSE:CNR) – Research analysts at Raymond James decreased their Q1 2024 EPS estimates for Canadian National Railway in a research note issued on Wednesday, January 24th.
+Raymond James analyst S. Hansen now anticipates that the transportation company will post earnings per share of $1.29 for the quarter, down from their previous estimate of $1.31.
 The consensus estimate for Canadian National Railway’s current full-year earnings is $5.94 per share.
 Raymond James also issued estimates for Canadian National Railway’s FY2024 earnings at $5.96 EPS and FY2025 earnings at $6.85 EPS.

-Canadian National Railway (NYSE:CNI – Get Free Report) (TSE:CNR) last issued its quarterly earnings results on Tuesday, October 24th.
+Canadian National Railway (NYSE:CNI – Get Free Report) (TSE:CNR) last posted its quarterly earnings data on Tuesday, October 24th.
 The transportation company reported $1.26 EPS for the quarter, missing analysts’ consensus estimates of $1.29 by ($0.03).
-The firm had revenue of $2.97 billion for the quarter, compared to analyst estimates of $3.01 billion.
-Canadian National Railway had a return on equity of 23.46% and a net margin of 33.38%.
+Canadian National Railway had a net margin of 33.38% and a return on equity of 23.46%.
+The company had revenue of $2.97 billion for the quarter, compared to analyst estimates of $3.01 billion.

-A number of large investors have recently made changes to their positions in CNI.
-Tyler Stone Wealth Management purchased a new stake in shares of Canadian National Railway in the second quarter valued at approximately $30,000.
-Optiver Holding B.V. purchased a new position in Canadian National Railway in the second quarter worth approximately $32,000.
-JFS Wealth Advisors LLC grew its position in Canadian National Railway by 241.1% in the third quarter.
-JFS Wealth Advisors LLC now owns 324 shares of the transportation company’s stock worth $35,000 after acquiring an additional 229 shares during the period.
-EverSource Wealth Advisors LLC grew its position in Canadian National Railway by 121.0% in the third quarter.
-EverSource Wealth Advisors LLC now owns 369 shares of the transportation company’s stock worth $40,000 after acquiring an additional 202 shares during the period.
-Finally, Rational Advisors LLC purchased a new position in Canadian National Railway in the third quarter worth approximately $41,000.
-67.60% of the stock is currently owned by hedge funds and other institutional investors.
+A number of hedge funds and other institutional investors have recently modified their holdings of CNI.
+Tyler Stone Wealth Management bought a new position in shares of Canadian National Railway during the 2nd quarter valued at $30,000.
+Optiver Holding B.V. bought a new position in shares of Canadian National Railway during the 2nd quarter valued at $32,000.
+JFS Wealth Advisors LLC raised its holdings in shares of Canadian National Railway by 241.1% during the 3rd quarter.
+JFS Wealth Advisors LLC now owns 324 shares of the transportation company’s stock valued at $35,000 after purchasing an additional 229 shares in the last quarter.
+EverSource Wealth Advisors LLC raised its holdings in shares of Canadian National Railway by 121.0% during the 3rd quarter.
+EverSource Wealth Advisors LLC now owns 369 shares of the transportation company’s stock valued at $40,000 after purchasing an additional 202 shares in the last quarter.
+Finally, Rational Advisors LLC bought a new position in shares of Canadian National Railway during the 3rd quarter valued at $41,000.
+Institutional investors own 67.60% of the company’s stock.

 About Canadian National Railway